GGutparakyte/Final-project/README.md

 # About the project

-This is the final project created during the JavaScript studies to apply theoretical knowledge along with practice Project is still in progress
+This is the final project created during the JavaScript studies to apply theoretical knowledge along with practice.
+Project is still in progress

 # Required programs to run project